Carole Keeton Strayhorn

 Elected to the comptroller's post in 1998 as a Republican, Keeton ran as an independent candidate for Texas governor against Republican incumbent Rick Perry in 2006.
 She lost the November general election to Perry and placed third in a six-way race, with 18 percent.

-Keeton is notable for several firsts in Austin and Texas politics.
-She is the first and so far only woman elected as mayor of Austin and the first Austin mayor elected to three consecutive terms.
+Keeton was notable for several firsts in Austin and Texas politics.
+She was the first and so far, only woman elected as Mayor of Austin and the first Austin mayor elected to three consecutive terms.
 She was the first woman elected to the Texas Railroad Commission and the first woman elected as comptroller.
 She also was the first woman to serve as president of the Austin school board and as president of the Austin Community College board.

 In May 2009, Keeton lost her campaign for Mayor of Austin.

-Family
+Background

 Keeton was born Carole Stewart Keeton in Austin, the second child and only daughter of Madge Anna (Stewart) and W. Page Keeton, a lawyer and university dean.
 She attended the University of Texas at Austin, where she was a member of the Orange Jackets, a women's honorary service organization.
 Her father was the longtime dean of the University of Texas Law School.
+Keeton was a member of the Junior League of Austin, TX.

 Keeton's first marriage was to attorney Barr McClellan, whom she divorced during her first term as mayor.
-The marriage produced four sons, Scott McClellan, Mark McClellan, Brad McClellan and Dudley McClellan.
+The marriage produced four sons, Scott, Mark, Brad, and Dudley McClellan.
 Upon her subsequent remarriage, she took the last name of her new husband, accordingly elected as comptroller under the name Carole Keeton Rylander.
 She married Ed Strayhorn in 2003, continuing her career as Carole Keeton Strayhorn.
 She resumed her maiden name by 2014, after her third marriage ended in divorce.